Undesirable, Slowed Pace After Running a Half Marathon

 A little background:

 For the past year I have been running off and on.
 I started out doing a 10k about ten months ago.
-I joined a training team for it, running 3-5 miles 3-4 times a week and longer on the weekends according to the training schedule (it started in January of 2011).
+I joined a training team for it, running 3-5 miles 3-4 times a week and longer on the weekends according to the training schedule.
 I ran the 10k in 1:00:15.
 I ran sporadically after that for a couple of months.
 Then I took some time off from running for three months and got back into running when I decided to do a half marathon.

 I joined an intermediate training team that went for three months right uptil the race, which was two months ago.
 I ran 5 days a week ranging from 3-5 miles during the week and then the gradual increase of miles with my training team on the weekends.